About Angela Maiers

 It's sad that we need the condition or something bad to happen, But I think we have realized, our need for each other.
 We have realized how much we depend on each other.
 How much in isolation, even though this is physical isolation, mental isolation is just as bad.
 To feel like your voice is not being heard to feel invisible when you're in the midst of a crowd.

 I think we have seen the real toll of what those can take.
 I believe we have to have more compassion for one another to recognize that every country is affected by this, every state is affected by this, every demographic, every zip code is affected by this and at the end of the day, we're all human beings that when we take stock in our life, the question we ask ourselves is Did I matter?
 Did I matter?'
 I'm gonna rethink I'm gonna do something different.
 I'm gonna be different.
 We're not perfect.
-Humanity is not perfect.
-But I think at its core, it is the best thing that we have.
-It is the best and brightest hope.

 Absolutely.
 This would be a good time to really use that and create fruitful relationships and be really compassionate as you said!